 Sit back and relax Everest Base Camp Trek

-It was an amazing evening at Pheriche as we experienced the first snowfall of our trek and indeed I saw first of my life.
+It was an amazing evening at Pheriche as we experienced the first snowfall of our trek and indeed I saw the first of my life.

 Snow all around at Pheriche on Everest Base Camp Trek